Are you under an investigation by HM Revenue & Customs?

-Pay this and then enjoy life without having a stressful investigation hanging over your head.
+Pay this and then enjoy life without having a stressful investigation into your tax affairs hanging over your head.

-In the extremely unusual case of not being able to agree with HMRC, there is always the appeal to the First Tier Tax Tribunal.
+In the extremely unusual case of not being able to agree with HM Revenue & Customs, there is always the appeal to the First-Tier Tax Tribunal.

-If you have received a letter from HMRC then why waste any more time?
+If you have received an HMRC investigation letter then why waste any more time?

-Contact KinsellaTax, do not – we repeat DO NOT – contact HMRC direct.
+Contact KinsellaTax, do not – we repeat DO NOT – contact them directly!
 Anything you say to them will be recorded and may be used in evidence against you at a later date.

 Call us now on 0800 471 4546 to speak to one of our tax law experts – we have offices in London and Cheshire.